Maslow’s theory describes the pattern of how human motivation develops.

 Your team members will want to make friends, connect with colleagues, and create families.

 It will happen with or without your participation.
 However, I do suggest to influence this process actively.

-By creating a friendly and open environment.
+For example, you can and should create a friendly and open environment.

 - Encourage professional interactions without your participation.

-- Let people network beyond project team.
+- Let people network beyond the project team.

 - Ensure adequate work-life balance.

 - Do project planning together.